MicrosoftDocs/architecture-center/docs/framework/resiliency/design-requirements.md

 ## Meet application platform requirements

-Azure application platform services offer resiliency features to support application reliability, though they may only be applicable at a certain SKU.
+Azure application platform services offer resiliency features to support application reliability, though they may only be applicable at a certain SKU and configuration/deployment.
+For example, an SLA is dependent on the number of instances deployed or a certain feature enabled.
+It is recommended that you review the SLA for services used.
 For example, Service Bus Premium SKU provides predictable latency and throughput to mitigate noisy neighbor scenarios.
 It also provides the ability to automatically scale and replicate metadata to another Service Bus instance for failover purposes.

 To learn more, see [Azure Service Bus Premium SKU](https://docs.microsoft.com/azure/service-bus-messaging/service-bus-premium-messaging).

 ### Multiple and paired regions

-An application platform should be deployed across multiple regions.
+An application platform should be deployed across multiple regions if the requirements dictate.
+Covering the requirements using zones is cheaper and less complex.
+Regional isolation should be an extra measure if the SLAs given by the single region cross-zone setup are insufficient or if required by a geographical spread of users.

 The ability to respond to disaster scenarios for overall compute platform availability and application resiliency is dependant on the use of multiple regions or other deployment locations.

 Use paired regions that exist within the same geography and provide native replication features for recovery purposes, such as Geo-Redundant Storage (GRS) asynchronous replication.
 In the event of planned maintenance, updates to a region will be performed sequentially only.
 To learn more, see [Business continuity with Azure Paired Regions](https://docs.microsoft.com/azure/best-practices-availability-paired-regions).